 And the host keeps on giving.
 Talking about the response time, SiteGround falls among the speediest shared hosting providers with an average response time of 217ms.

 Now the page loading speed is just as great.
-SiteGround loads a fully build WordPress site in 1.1 seconds.
+SiteGround loads a fully built WordPress site in 1.1 seconds.

 And that, without a doubt, is a great result.
 All the metrics are really good and leave you some generous wiggle space before you hit the recommended maximums.
 The Largest Contentful Paint standing at 872ms is far from the threaded 2.5s.
 The Fully Loaded Time of 1.1s is also very far from exceeding 3 seconds.